Posted on

 The petrochemical plant were extracting from the Red Sea.
 A nozzle on the 1500mm diameter main line supplying the cooling system had snapped off from the flange, causing a jet of pressurised water to shoot 5 metres into the air from a 50mm hole.

-Losing so much water also had a serious impact on the efficiency of the system.
+Losing so much water also had a serious impact on the efficiency of the cooling system.
 The plant therefore decided to call in a maintenance team to attempt to fix the problem as a matter of urgency.

 The supply line was shut off whilst the repair took place.
 The application began by securing the hole left in the pipe by the snapped nozzle with a plug made from PTFE.